 The thing is though, you can't really get into trouble for taking something that is free can you?
 I think the security guard was more bewildered than suspicious.
 He's probably never seen anyone spend so much time touching leaflets for over 50s health insurance and flu jabs.
 I expect most people read them rather than feel them.

 I have begun to raid the recycling bins of my friends and family and beg them for the newspaper color supplements that most people moan about as they fall out of the newspaper by the ton.
 Not me - I can't get enough now that I want to turn them into jewellery.

 I probably don't have enough productive years of life left to use it all but at least it will give my kids something to do when I pop my clogs.
 I can hear them now at my funeral after-party saying, come on, I suppose we'd better go and hire a 10 ton truck to shift mother's 'craft supplies'.

 But what is so brilliant about paper beads?
 Well, I think it's the fact that you can take a mundane sheet of A4 paper and turn it into a very pretty bracelet.

 It made me smile to think that a national pizza chain was spending good money on full colour printing to supply me with free paper beading material.
 Every time another full color flyer, magazine or leaflet drops onto my mat, I feel love for marketing departments all over the UK as they keep me supplied with lovely paper.

 There was lots of measuring and drawing lines.
 Each bead is made from a strip of paper.
 The shape, length and thickness of the strip is what determines the size and shape of the bead.
-So I began using templates which is so much quicker - but more about that later on.
+So I created my own templates to use.

 Although I love using junk mail and scrap paper to make my beads, I also love using my own paintings to create wearable art.

-For this article, I used the brown paper fabric I created in my last blog post - you can find the link to that here.
+You can find the link to that here.
 You can still recycle scrap paper doing this if you collect the right kind of paper.
 Just this morning, a parcel arrived from Amazon.
 It was a replacement liner for the cafetiere I managed to break two days after my husband got it for Christmas.

 It was packed in yards and yards of the kind of brown paper that is perfect for turning into painted 'fabric' using the method outlined here last month.
 So I snaffled that straight away and will be turning it into thousands more paper beads.

-Learn How to Make Your Own Paper Beads
+Want to Make Your Own Paper Beads?